horrorho/RagingMoose/README.md

 # RagingMoose

 Experimental Java LZFSE capable decompressor.
-Work in progress.

 ## What is it?